thgilciffart/notes/Business-Studies/Management-Process.md

 4. Information - This is information on hand or readily available to the company that they can use to enhance their operations
 5. Time - Coordinating all the resources within a specific time frame
 6. Money - used to continue the production process

+# Price vs Quality
+The main objective of a business is to make a profit.
+To achieve this, a business must differentiate itself from the competition.
+Operations involves making decisions differentiating yourself base